The motion picture of Jack Johnson in training

 The boxer Jack Johnson,1 who was Heavyweight Champion of the World from 26 December 1908 until 5 April 1915, appears in many motion pictures.
 At least two of these show him doing training exercises, and title number 20297 in the collection of the National Film and Sound Archive of Australia (NFSA) is one such.
 In it there are four scenes, all taken at the same place on bare ground outside an unidentified building:

-It is claimed that this film was shot at Rushcutters Bay, Sydney, New South Wales, Australia on 16 December 1908 (and thus a week and a half before Johnson won the championship from Tommy Burns).
-However, a prominent character seen through most of the film is George Little, who was Johnson's manager from mid-March 1909 to early June 1910, during which time Johnson was in the USA and (briefly) in south-eastern Canada.3 So where and when were the film photographed?
+It was once claimed that this film was shot at Rushcutters Bay, Sydney, New South Wales, Australia on 16 December 1908 (and thus a week and a half before Johnson won the championship title from Tommy Burns), and that the promoter of the championship fight, Hugh D. McIntosh, was to be seen in the film.
+However, the prominent character supposedly assumed to be McIntosh (and seen through most of the film) is in fact George Little, who was Johnson's manager from mid-March 1909 to early June 1910, during which time Johnson was in the USA and (briefly) in south-eastern Canada.3 So where and when was the film photographed?

 Jack Johnson, shadow sparring; George Little on the right